 One way EPASD provides the right conditions is through the Special Education Department.
 Within this department, we offer a wide range of programs and services to meet all student’s unique learning needs.

-For students to receive special education services, a multiple disciplinary evaluation (MDE) must be completed.
-This evaluation will include an educational psychological evaluation.
-(For more information on East Pennsboro’s psychological services please see our Psychology Services page) A parent can request an evaluation for their child to determine if they qualify for special education services.
-More information can be obtained by contacting The Director of Special Education at (717) 732-3601 or your child’s guidance counselor.
+A parent can also request an evaluation for their child to determine if they qualify for special education services.
+More information can be obtained by contacting the Special Education Department at (717) 732-3601 or your child’s guidance counselor.

 In Pennsylvania, students qualify for special education services if they have one of the following physical or mental disabilities and need specially designed instruction:

 - Emotional Disturbance